sarachafikidrissi/airbnb-clone-project/README.md

 - Remove blockers and ensure the team adheres to Agile principles.
 - Track progress and ensure the team works efficiently during each sprint

+# UI Component Patterns

+## Navbar
+**Description:**
+- A responsive navigation bar that provides access to key sections of the application.
+- Includes branding (e.g., logo), links to pages (e.g., Home, Listings, About), and user actions (e.g., Sign In, Register).

+**Features:**
+- Dropdown menus for additional options.
+- Search functionality integrated into the Navbar for quick access.
+- Mobile-friendly hamburger menu for small screens.

+---

+## Property Card
+**Description:**
+- A reusable component to display key details of a property in a listing view.
+- Includes an image, property name, price, location, and a brief description.

+**Features:**
+- "View Details" button to navigate to the detailed property page.
+- Hover effects to highlight the card.
+- Option to favorite or save the property.

+---

+## Footer
+**Description:**
+- A fixed section at the bottom of the page with helpful links and contact information.

+**Features:**
+- Links to pages like About Us, Contact, Terms of Service, and Privacy Policy.
+- Social media icons for external links.
+- Designed to remain consistent and visually minimal.

+---